retrohacker/libfuse-template/README.md

 To help with this case, we included the file `./prefix.c` which allows us to capture the current working directory prior to starting fuse.

+## Free dynamic memory

+If you use `resolve_prefix` you need to call `free` on the returned string, otherwise your application will leak memory.

 # Files

 * `index.c` - Configures and starts the fuse filesystem